DVDFab Blu-ray Copy Review 2026: Decryption Tests, User Feedback, and Fixes

 Table of Contents

 DVDFab Blu-ray Copy is a dedicated Blu-ray backup module within the DVDFab software, specifically designed for Blu-ray video discs.
 It can process commercial Blu-ray movies or homemade discs, and supports both digital backup (outputting ISO or folder) and physical backup (burning to a blank BD disc).
-It offers 5 Blu-ray copy modes, with copy content ranging from fully automatic to customized, allowing users to freely retain chapters, audio tracks, subtitle tracks, and menus.
+It offers 5 Blu-ray copy modes, with copy content ranging from fully automatic to customized, allowing users to retain chapters, audio tracks, subtitle, and menus.

 The standout feature of this Blu-ray Copy software is that it can remove common Blu-ray protections, including AACS, BD+, BD-J, region codes, country codes, and more.
 It supports 1:1 lossless copy (preserving original HD audio and 1080p video quality) and compression copying (BD50 to BD25).
 It also enables users to copy 3D discs, preserving the visual effect.